 Torridon is undoubtedly one of Scotland’s prettiest villages.
 The whitewashed cottages contrasted against a backdrop of hulking mountains are beautiful and dramatic.
 While the black water of Loch Torridon adds an air of mystery to the place.

 The village is a gem for history lovers too.
 There’s a rocky, open-air church, which is thought to have been used by Free Church congregations during a period of religious division and unrest which saw them denied land to build churches.

 You’ll also find the remains of ruined clearance townships if you know where to look.
 We visited the township of Doire na Fuaran (Field of the Springs) which sits directly behind the modern-day village.

 If ever a place-name was understated this is it.
 Springs hints at streams of crystal clear water meandering lazily downhill.
 Doire na Fuaran is probably best described as boggy and froggy.

 The place was saturated and every step I took squelched loudly.
-Thankfully my boots were Gore-tex and water tight, so I had no need to fret about my watery surrounding as I set off in search of my history fix for the day.
+Thankfully my boots were watertight, so I had no need to fret about my watery surrounding as I set off in search of my history fix for the day.

 As I squelched my way uphill I noticed we weren’t alone in the Field of the Springs – frogs were hopping around beside us.
 Mr G got increasingly exasperated as I stopped to watch each one I spotted.
-I love encountering wildlife on my travels and alway get excited by my finds.
-Mr G couldn’t give two hoots about frogs!
+I love encountering wildlife on my travels and always get excited by my finds.
+Mr G couldn’t give two hoots about frogs.

 For generations a thriving crofting township existed on this site, keeping livestock and raising crops.
 That all came to an abrupt end in 1845 when the landlord decided not to renew their leases, opting to use the land for more profitable sheep farming instead.
 Many of the displaced Highlanders left Scotland in search of a new life overseas, while others remained, struggling to eke out a living by any means they could.